 This is the most common one we see in dermatology.
 It usually begins between puberty to early adulthood and often affects localized areas of the body.
 Generally the:

 - soles of the feet

 This condition may often run in families as well.
-In contrast, secondary hyperhidrosis can begin at any time in life and rather than being familial it is usually due to an underlying condition which causes the sweating.
+In contrast, secondary hyperhidrosis can begin at any time in life and rather than being familial it is usually due to an underlying medical condition which causes the sweating.

 Secondary hyperhidrosis does not follow a specific pattern.
 It may be on just one side of the body or affect the entire body.
 In cases where we suspect secondary hyperhidrosis, additional testing may be recommended to try to determine the underlying cause.
 Causes can include medications or other diseases.
 In cases where we suspect secondary hyperhidrosis, additional testing may be recommended to try to identify the underlying trigger.

 Hyperhidrosis (Excessive Sweating) Conditions